ronitmaheshwari05/F1-race-data-analysis/README.md

 laps["LapTime_sec"] = laps["LapTime"].dt.total_seconds()
 ```

-### 5️⃣ Fastest Lap Analysis
+### 5️⃣ Feature Engineering

-Group data to find the fastest lap per driver.
+Driver performance metrics are calculated including:

+- Average lap time
+- Fastest lap
+- Lap time consistency

+Drivers with very few laps are filtered out to ensure reliable statistics.

+### 6️⃣ Feature Normalization

+Metrics are normalized so that different performance indicators can be compared fairly.

+### 7️⃣ Driver Performance Model

+A weighted **performance score** is calculated using:

+- Average lap time
+- Fastest lap
+- Lap consistency

+Drivers are ranked based on the final performance score to estimate the **best performing driver in the race**.

-### 6️⃣ Visualization
+### 8️⃣ Visualization

-Generate charts such as:
+The notebook generates charts such as:

 - Fastest lap comparison
-- Driver consistency plots
+- Driver consistency analysis
-- Race pace visualization
+- Tyre strategy visualization
+- Driver performance ranking

 ---

 # 📈 Example Visualization

-The notebook generates charts like:
+The notebook generates charts such as:

 **Fastest Lap Comparison – Australian Grand Prix**

-These visualizations help compare driver performance during the race.
+These visualizations help compare driver performance and race pace during the race.

+---

+# 🤖 Performance Model

+The project includes a simple **data-driven driver ranking model**.

+The model evaluates driver performance using:

+- Average race pace
+- Fastest lap performance
+- Lap time consistency

+These metrics are combined into a **weighted performance score** that ranks drivers based on overall race performance.

 ---